microsoft/fluentui-blazor/README.md

 ```

 ### Script
-As of version 2.3 it is no longer needed to include the `web-components` script in your `index.html` or `_Layout.cshtml` file.
-The script is now included in
-the library.
-This way we can safeguard that the you are always getting the version of the script that best matches the Blazor components.
+The heart of this library is formed by the Fluent UI Web Components and the accompanying `web-components.min.js` file.
+From version 2.3 onwards, the
+script is included in the library itself and no longer needs to be added to your `index.html` or `_Layout.cshtml`.
+In fact, doing this might lead to
+unpredictable results.

 > **If you are upgrading from an earlier version please remove the script from your `index.html` or `_Layout.cshtml` file.**

+The script is added to the application automatically.
+This way we can safeguard that the you are always using the best matching script version.

 ### Styles